 Spearmint was shown to be an effective anti-androgen in women when they drank spearmint tea up to twice a day for 30 days.
 Their levels of free testosterone dropped significantly, and the women reported better quality of life.

-The researches noted that due to the short length of the trial, there wasn’t enough time to see significant clinical improvement, but hair cycle / growth takes time, and the trial needed to be longer.
-However, the fact remains that spearmint did act as an anti-androgen, and therefore if taken long enough, there will be real benefits.
+The researchers noted that due to the short length of the trial, there wasn’t enough time to see significant clinical improvement, but hair cycle/growth takes time, and the trial needed to be longer.
+However, the fact remains that spearmint did act as a mild anti-androgen, and therefore if taken long enough, there will be real benefits.